apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-users/README.md

 ### `disableInactiveAccounts` option

-If set to true, users from the "admin" group are whitelisted and the inactivity period is 90 days.
+If set to true, users from the "admin" group are allowlisted and the inactivity period is 90 days.
 Default values can be changed:
 - `neverDisabledGroups` must be an array of group names that should NOT be disabled due to not having logged in recently, like `[ 'admin' ]`.